ponylang/pony-tutorial/content/expressions/arithmetic.md

-mulc()         | Checked multiplication, second tuple element is `true` on overflow. divc()         | Checked division, second tuple element is `true` on overflow or division by zero. remc()         | Checked remainder, second tuple element is `true` on overflow or division by zero.
+mulc()         | Checked multiplication, second tuple element is `true` on overflow. divc()         | Checked division, second tuple element is `true` on overflow or division by zero. remc()         | Checked remainder, second tuple element is `true` on overflow or division by zero. modc()         | Checked modulo, second tuple element is `true` on overflow or division by zero. fldc()         | Checked floored division, second typle element is `true` on overflow or division by zero.

 ---